aronfired/bart/README.md

-# bart
+# BART
-BArt, which stands for Beyond the Art, is a project that has the goal to promote the art under the point of view of the holograms.
+BART, which stands for Beyond the Art, is a project that has the goal to promote the art under the point of view of the holograms.